 - Multiple Network Agents may be needed for larger or high-traffic organizations. - A Network Agent instance can be placed in each internal network segment.
+Each instance should monitor its own segment without overlapping any other agent's segment.

 The Network Agent machine may be: